 Second, we control for family composition to translate consumption and income per household into per capita terms.
 If there are returns to scale from living together with other consumers in a household, then family composition may directly affect the marginal utility of consumption.
 Typically, the literature uses an approximate equivalence scale to address this problem.
 We follow this practice and regress consumption on the number of adults and the number of children in the household.
-The estimates indicate that consumption is higher by about 27% for each extra adult, and by 4% for each additional kid.21 These coefficients are similar for income, although the coefficient on the number of children has the opposite sign.22 particular, a household can change cohort if the title for the house moves from mother to daughter for instance.
-However, these changes invalidate the link between an observed and a theoretical household.
+The estimates indicate that consumption is higher by about 27% for each extra adult, and by 4% for each additional kid.21 These coefficients are similar for income, although the coefficient on the number of children has the opposite sign.22

 We do not control for other potential preference shifters like education or hours worked (to allow for non-seperabilities between consumption and leisure).
-These variables are highly correlated with income so that we risk removing exactly the variation we
+These variables are highly correlated with income so that we risk removing exactly the variation we are interested in.
+Conditioning on education has the additional problem that it would remove all changes in inequality because of changes in the skill premium, an important source of earnings inequality.